 There are more than 20 known species of hornets found in Africa, Asia, Europe, and right here in North America.
-Hornets live in both forested and rural regions.
-The hornet is basically a predatory wasp.
+The hornet lives in both forested and rural regions.
+Hornets are basically a predatory wasp.
 These insects are termed as pests in most parts of the world due to their ability to kill honeybees and destroy commercially viable fruit.
 Here we will be talking about European and North American hornets.
-I also wrote an article about the not so gentle Japanese giant hornet.
+I also wrote an article about the aggressive Japanese giant hornet.

 First the Stats…

 Scientific name: Vespa

 Wingspan: Up to 3 inches

 Lifespan: Up to 1 year

 Now on to the Facts!

 1.)
 It is not widely known that hornets aren’t exactly angry all the time; looking to sting you at the first glance.
 They typically only sting in self defense or if they think you’re trying to intrude on their nest.
 The trouble is that their nest’s safety boundaries can be up to 2 miles.
 So there’s that.

 2.)
 Hornets actually belong to family of insects called Vespidae.
 This family has each known species of hornets plus wasps, like potter wasps, paper wasps, yellow jackets, and pollen wasps.